Graduate Entry Medicine (A101) - Selection Process

 GEM course begins

-A high pass in GAMSAT fulfils all our requirements and shows that your academic ability and reasoning skills are sufficient to undertake the GEM course.
+A high score in GAMSAT shows that your academic ability and reasoning skills are sufficient to undertake the GEM course.
 All applicants to GEM must sit the GAMSAT.

-The GAMSAT examination is divided into three sections:
+The GAMSAT aptitude test is divided into three sections:

 - Reasoning in the Humanities and Social Sciences - multiple choice questions